 Overview and discussion of EPA’s 2028 Regional Haze apportionment modeling results

 Brian Timin (OAQPS) referenced the presentation sent out prior to the call as he talked.
-He reminded everyone the intention of EPA’s work was to help inform SIP development for the 2021 SIPs; however, this version of work may not be quite ready to use.
-EPA would like to work with the MJOs, states, and FLMs to improve on the work and may be ready to talk about timing in late August.
+He reminded everyone the intention of EPA’s work was to help inform SIP development for the 2021 SIPs; however, this version of work may not be quite ready to use for SIP development.
+EPA would like to work with the MJOs, states, and FLMs to improve on the work and will be ready to talk about follow-up discussions when formal documentation is ready in late August.
 EPA learned a great deal through this exercise because the agency hadn’t done much modeling before specifically for regional haze.
-Low concentrations, especially in the West resulted in modeling performance issues that need to be addressed.
-Contribution information from some source categories is questionable and there is a need to look at chemistry and global contributions closer.
-Because of the timing EPA used the draft guidance natural conditions numbers, not current data, so updates would be useful.
+Low concentrations, especially in the West resulted in modeling performance issues that probably previously existed, but with a renewed focus on regional haze, need to be addressed.
+Due to overall uncertainty in the results, contribution information from some source categories is questionable and there is a need to look at chemistry and global contributions closer.
+EPA used the current draft guidance natural conditions numbers, updates to these number may be needed.

-Brian reminded everyone the 2011 base case year files are the same ones for the initial 2015 Ozone NODA modeling.
-The documentation from the 2023 NODA is same as for 2028 – EPA just extended to the out year and included CPP and the Texas Regional Haze FIP.
-The work used PSAT to perform nationwide level modeling for 19 source categories.
+Brian reminded everyone the 2011 base case year files are the same ones for the initial 2015 NAAQS Ozone NODA modeling.
+The NODA documentation for the 2023 emissions is very similar to 2028 – EPA just extended to the out year.
+The work used CAMx PSAT to perform nationwide level modeling for 19 source categories.
 It would be helpful to look at the vintage of 2028 international emissions in GEOS-CHEM.
 Windblown dust is not included in the current modeling platform.
-Offshore was defined as three miles offshore from state boundaries.
+Offshore commercial marine was defined as more than three miles offshore from state boundaries.

-The CAMx model with a 12 km national domain with no nested domain turned out to be problematic.
+The CAMx model with a 12 km national domain with no nested domain turned out to be problematic because numerous Class I areas are fairly close to the edge of the 12km domain.
 Did find that the model bias is lower on 20% most impaired than on 20% worst days.
-Winter nitrate is over predicting in the northeast and the southeast, under in the midwest.
+Winter nitrate is over predicting in the northeast, northern plains, Pacific northwest, and the southeast, under in the Midwest and desert southwest.
 Summer sulfate in the southwest is also under predicted.
-The model is also under predicting sulfate with in the four corners; nitrate high in Missouri and Oklahoma and the northwest.
-Staff need to begin thinking about small levels of pollutants rather than numbers such as 10-15 ug/m3 used for PM modeling.
+The model is also under predicting sulfate with in the four corners; nitrate high in Missouri and Oklahoma and the northwest on the 20% most impaired days.
+Staff need to begin thinking about small levels of pollutants rather than numbers closer to the PM NAAQS.

 Q&A